 The BPF was pleased to see a suggestion in the guidance that local authorities should consider clawback agreements that provide the contribution amount on the level of affordable housing that would have been viable on the scheme if it were for traditional market sale in order to protect their positions should the owner seek to sell the units rather than rent them.

 The BPF said it also supports developers and boroughs considering including discounted market rent (intermediate rent) as the affordable offer.

-“Drawing on my new London Plan this draft SPG seeks to encourage all the players in the housing market to think innovatively about how different housing models such as purpose built long term private rent and the range of intermediate housing options can meet need and accelerate delivery.”
+“Drawing on my new London Plan this draught SPG seeks to encourage all the players in the housing market to think innovatively about how different housing models such as purpose built long term private rent and the range of intermediate housing options can meet need and accelerate delivery.”